 - e.
-A database DDL is focussed on specifying types of attributes of relations; in contrast, a programming language allows objects, and collections of objects to be created. - 1.3 List six major steps that you would take in setting up a database for a particular enterprise.
-Answer: Six major steps in setting up a database for a particular enterprise are: Answer: Six major steps in setting up a database for a particular enterprise are:
+A database DDL is focused on specifying types of attributes of relations; in contrast, a programming language allows objects and collections of objects to be created. - 1.3 List six major steps that you would take in setting up a database for a particular enterprise.

+Six major steps in setting up a database for a particular enterprise are:

-- Define the high level requirements of the enterprise (this step generates a document known as the system requirements specification.) - Define a model containing all appropriate types of data and data relationships. - Define the integrity constraints on the data. - Define the physical level. - For each known problem to be solved on a regular basis (e.g., tasks to be carried out by clerks or Web users) define a user interface to carry out the task, and write the necessary application programs to implement the user interface. - Create/initialize the database. - 1.4 List at least 3 different types of information that a university would maintain, beyond those listed in Section 1.6.2.
-Answer: - Information about people who are employees of the university but who are not instructors. - Library information, including books in the library, and who has issued books. - Accounting information including fee payment, scholarships, salaries, and all other kinds of receipts and payments of the university. - 1.5 Suppose you want to build a video site similar to YouTube.
-Consider each of the points listed in Section 1.2, as disadvantages of keeping data in a file-processing system.
+- Define the high-level requirements of the enterprise (this step generates a document known as the system requirements specification.) - Define a model containing all appropriate types of data and data relationships. - Define the integrity constraints on the data. - Define the physical level. - For each known problem to be solved on a regular basis (e.g., tasks to be carried out by clerks or web users), define a user interface to carry out the task, and write the necessary application programs to implement the user interface. - Create/initialize the database. - 1.4 Suppose you want to build a video site similar to YouTube.
+Consider each of the points listed in Section 1.2 as disadvantages of keeping data in a file-processing system.
 Discuss the relevance of each of these points to the storage of actual video data, and to metadata about the video, such as title, the user who uploaded it, tags, and which users viewed it.

-Answer: - Data redundancy and inconsistency.
-This would be relevant to metadata to some extent, although not to the actual video data, which is not updated.
+- Data redundancy and inconsistency.
+This would be relevant to metadata to some extent, although not to the actual video data, which are not updated.
 There are very few relationships here, and none of them can lead to redundancy. - Difficulty in accessing data.
-If video data is only accessed through a few predefined interfaces, as is done in video sharing sites today, this will not be a problem.
-However, if an organization needs to find video data based on specific search conditions (beyond simple keyword queries) if meta data were stored in files it would be hard to find relevant data without writing application programs.
-Using a database would be important for the task of finding data.
+If video data are only accessed through a few predefined interfaces, as is done in video sharing sites today, this will not be a problem.
+However, if an organization needs to find video data based on specific search conditions (beyond simple keyword queries), if metadata were stored in files it would be hard to find relevant data without writing application programs.
+Using a database would be important for the task of finding data. - Data isolation.
+Since data are not usually updated, but instead newly created, data isolation is not a major issue.
+Even the task of keeping track of who has viewed what videos is (conceptually) append only, again making isolation not a major issue.
+However, if authorization is added, there may be some issues of concurrent updates to authorization information.